-The group meets on the ground floor of the Leisure Centre, in the area between the cafe and the gents and ladies toilets.
-A gentle stroll through Stratford-upon-Avon, between 30-60 minutes in duration.
-Taking in the paths alongside the River Avon and canal, always on tarmac surfaces and paths.
-The walk often finishes at a local café (usually the RSC Cafe) for refreshments.
+The group meets on the ground floor of the Leisure Centre, in the area adjacent to the café.
+The walk is between 30-60 minutes in duration and takes in the paths alongside the River Avon and the canal, always on tarmac surfaces and paths.
+The group often finish the walk at a local café (usually the RSC Cafe) and have a tea or coffee.

-About 90 minutes in duration, often split into 2 two groups to accommodate both faster and slower walkers.
+The walk is 60-90 minutes in duration.
+The group often splits to accommodate both faster and slower walkers.
 This walk alternates between a small number of popular scenic routes such as along the River Avon to Marlcliff, around the golf course, and to Broom village.
-Walkers are welcome to stop for refreshments at the end.
+Walkers usually stop for refreshments during the walk or at the end.

 This walk starts from the Leisure Centre and varies from 60 to 90 minutes in duration depending on the route.

-The walk takes you through the town and out to local parks and historical attractions such as the Merestone, the Holy Well, and along parts of the Heritage Trail.
-Details of changes to the regular schedule of walks will be posted on the noticeboard situated in the Leisure Centre reception.
+The walk goes through the town and out to local parks and historical attractions such as the Merestone, the Holy Well, and along parts of the Heritage Trail.
+Details of any changes to the regular schedule of walks will be posted on the noticeboard situated in the Leisure Centre reception.

 The group meets at the Leisure Centre, in the area adjacent to the café on the ground floor.

 This walk is between 60 - 90 minutes in duration.
 The group often split into two to accommodate faster and slower walkers.
-Walks include well-known routes along the tramway and Recreation Ground or by the canals and river, on mainly flat tarmac surfaces and paths, with some fields and bridleways included.
-The walk often finishes at a local café (usually at Royal Shakespeare Theatre) for refreshments.
-This group will often organise a longer, more challenging walk and occasionally social outings.
+Walks include well-known routes along the tramway and Recreation Ground or by the canals and river, on mainly flat tarmac surfaces and paths.
+The walk often finishes at a local café (usually at the Royal Shakespeare Theatre) for refreshments.
+This group will occasionally organise a longer, more challenging walk and social outings.

 Walk, jog or run around the track for as long as you like, free of charge.
 This is a friendly, safe, relaxed and flexible opportunity to exercise – come on your own or in a group, and take it at your own pace.
 The track is floodlit.